 Arrive at Invercargill, New Zealand’s southern most city, and rich in Scottish history.
 Grab last-minute luxuries before meeting your fellow expeditioners for an informal get-together over dinner.

-Enjoy a visit to the museum to view the Sub-Antarctic display before transferring to the Port of Bluff, where you will board the Spirit of Enderby.
+Enjoy breakfast in the hotel restaurant and explore some of the local Southland scenery and attractions before heading to the Port of Bluff to embark the ship.
 Settle into your cabin and join your expedition team and the captain for a welcome on board.

 Staggeringly, The Snares Islands are home to more nesting seabirds than all of the British Isles put together.
 Zodiac cruising the coast, learn how the islands got their name.
-In the sheltered bays, you should see the endemic Snares Crested Penguin, the Cape Petrel and Buller’s Albatross nesting on the imposing cliffs.
+In the sheltered bays, look for the endemic Snares Crested Penguin, the Cape Petrel, and Buller’s Albatross nesting on the imposing cliffs.

 Characterized by towering cliffs and rugged sea stacks, these islands have borne witness to many a shipwreck in days gone by.
 Spend the day ashore on Enderby Island which is perhaps the most beautiful of all the Sub-Antarctic Islands.
-Find parakeets flitting above carpets of red, white and yellow wild flowers and on the beaches beyond, the rare Hooker’s or New Zealand Sea Lion.
-Land in Carnley Harbor and if conditions are suitable climb to a Shy Albatross colony, otherwise explore sites within the harbor.
+Find parakeets flitting above carpets of red, white, and yellow wild flowers.
+On the beaches beyond, the rare Hooker’s or New Zealand Sea Lion can be found.
+Land in Carnley Harbor and, if conditions are suitable, climb to a Shy Albatross colony; otherwise explore sites within the harbor.

 Take the opportunity to learn more about the biology and history of these islands and the tempestuous Southern Ocean through informal lectures with your experts.
 This particular stretch of ocean is very productive and you can expect many seabirds, including five or six kinds of albatross and numerous species of petrel.

 This remote, rocky outpost which endures roaring westerly winds, supports one of the highest concentrations of wildlife in the Southern Hemisphere.
-Four species of penguin—King, Royal, Rockhopper and Gentoo—breed here.
+Four species of penguin—king, royal, rockhopper and gentoo—breed here.
 You will never forget your first experience in a ceaselessly active "penguin city" where the dapper inhabitants show no fear of their strange visitors.
-Meet with the Park Rangers, visit the Australian Antarctic Base and observe the hundreds of Southern Elephant Seals along the beaches.
+Meet with the park rangers, visit the Australian Antarctic Base, and observe hundreds of southern elephant seals along the beaches.

-Soaring albatross and petrels circle the vessel as you steam south through the Southern Ocean.
-Lectures now concentrate on the Ross Sea region and beyond the bow of the ship, drifting icebergs of extraordinary shapes begin to appear.
+Soaring albatross and petrels circle the vessel as it steams south through the Southern Ocean.
+Lectures now concentrate on the Ross Sea region.
+Beyond the bow of the ship drifting icebergs of extraordinary shapes begin to appear.
 Maneuvering in close for your first ice photographs, pass the Antarctic Circle and into the continent's realm of 24-hour daylight.

-With unpredictable ice and weather conditions, a day-by-day itinerary is not possible your guides and captain assess the conditions daily and take every opportunity to make landings and launch the Zodiacs.
-You can anticipate wildlife viewing, visits to scientific bases and historic sites, as well as the spectacular white and blue scenery.
+With unpredictable ice and weather conditions, a day-by-day itinerary is not possible.
+Your guides and captain will assess the conditions daily and take every opportunity to make landings and launch the Zodiacs.
+You can anticipate wildlife viewing, visits to scientific bases and historic sites, as well as spectacular white and blue scenery.
 Hope to visit the following areas:

-Cape Hallett: The enormous Admiralty Range heralds your arrival; wild and extraordinary, the mountains rear up from the sea to over 4,000m, bounded by colossal glaciers.
+Cape Hallett: The enormous Admiralty Range heralds your arrival; wild and extraordinary, the mountains rear up from the sea to over 13,000 feet, bounded by colossal glaciers.
 Land at an abandoned base site, now home to large numbers of Adelie penguins and Weddell seals.

 Franklin Island: Desolately beautiful and rugged, this is home to a large Adelie penguin population and other nesting seabirds.
 Attempt a landing and explore the coastline.

-Ross Ice Shelf: The world's largest body of floating ice and a natural barrier, at times creating hazardous weather, with sheets of snow blown at gale force by winds off the polar ice cap.
+Ross Ice Shelf: The world's largest body of floating ice and a natural barrier, at times creating hazardous weather with sheets of snow blown at gale force by winds off the polar ice cap.
 Just 800 miles from the South Pole, this daunting spectacle prevented many early explorers from venturing further south.
-Cruise along its dizzying 30m high ice cliffs, perhaps lucky enough to see icebergs calving from the glacier.
+Cruise along its dizzying 98-foot high ice cliffs, and you might be lucky enough to see icebergs calving from the glacier.

-Ross Island: Mount Erebus/Cape Bird/Shackleton’s Hut/Scott’s Hut(s) and visits to a scientific field station (Scott and McMurdo Stations are high on the wish list but ice, weather and station operational requirements often make them inaccessible).
+Ross Island: Mount Erebus, Cape Bird, Shackleton’s Hut, Scott’s Hut(s), and visits to a scientific field station (Scott and McMurdo Stations are high on the wish list but ice, weather and station operational requirements often make them inaccessible).
 Ross Island was and is the "hub of activity" in the Ross Sea, dominated by Mt.
-Erebus, a monstrous active volcano named after the ancient Greek God of Darkness.
-The carefully preserved huts of the "Heroic Era" help make the history come alive.
-If you can reach the bases, get a modern perspective on Antarctic Research.
+Erebus, a monstrous active volcano named after the ancient Greek god of darkness.
+The carefully preserved huts of the "Heroic Era" make its history come alive.
+If the expedition can reach the bases, you'll get a modern perspective on Antarctic Research.

 Terra Nova Bay: An Italian research station where the scientists are always hospitable and enjoy showing visitors around their remote but beautiful home.
 They share their scientific research and also, perhaps, the best "cafe espresso" in Antarctica!

-Taking time to rest and enjoy shipboard life in the bar or library after the excitement and long daylight hours of the Antarctic, enjoy time for lectures on your final destination and for some pelagic bird spotting.
+Take time to rest and enjoy shipboard life in the bar or library after the excitement and long daylight hours of the Antarctic.
+Enjoy time for lectures about your final destination and for some pelagic bird spotting.

 Drop anchor in Perseverance Harbor, an occasional refuge for Southern Right Whales who come here to calve.
 Walk to the nesting site of the Southern Royal Albatross and see the strange and beautiful megaherbs growing on the hills.
-These huge wild flowers that have adapted to the harsh conditions have unusual coloring and uniquely-shaped leaves.
-Seek out other wildlife such as Campbell Island Shags, Light-mantled Sooty Albatross and sea lions.
+These huge wild flowers have adapted to harsh conditions and have unusual coloring and uniquely-shaped leaves.
+Seek out other wildlife such as Campbell Island shags, light-mantled sooty albatross, and sea lions.

-Relax and reflect on a remarkable journey as you join your experts for a recap of highlights and enjoy a farewell dinner tonight.
+Relax and reflect on a remarkable journey as you join your guides for a recap of highlights and enjoy a farewell dinner in the evening.

 Disembark in the Port of Bluff.
 After fond farewells, transfer to central city hotels or to the airport.